 One of the largest marine civil engineering projects in Wales has recently been carried out at Burry Port Harbour.
 This project was part of the already very successful Millennium Coastal Park and has created an impounded harbour where up to 260 boats can be safely moored on floating berths at all states of the tide.
 Much of the restoration work was concentrated on the harbour's western breakwater, which held a gun emplacement during the Second World War.

-It was reported in December 2005 that shifting sands are causing problems for recreational users of the harbour, with several small craft having run aground on a sandbank.
+It was reported recently (December 2005) that shifting sands are causing problems for recreational users of the harbour, with several small craft having run aground on a sandbank.
 The introduction of a tidal flap gate is thought to have affected the flow of water in the area.

 Return to Area Map